mcbal/deep-implicit-attention/README.md

 ### Modules
 - [x] Add a `GeneralizedIsingGaussianAdaTAP` module implementing the adaptive TAP mean-field equations for an Ising-like vector model with standard multivariate Gaussian priors over spins
 - [ ] Make the parameters of the multivariate Gaussian priors in `GeneralizedIsingGaussianAdaTAP` trainable
-- [ ] Add the analytical expression of the appropriate adaptive TAP Gibbs free energy for `GeneralizedIsingGaussianAdaTAP` so it can be used as a stand-alone loss function for the system
 - [ ] Add a pedagogical `VanillaSoftmaxAttention` module which reproduces vanilla softmax attention, i.e. implementing coupling weights between spins which depend solely on linear transformations of the external sources (queries/keys) and replacing the self-correction term with a parametrized position-wise feed-forward network

 ### Models
 - [ ] Add a `DeepImplicitAttentionTransformer` model
 - [ ] Add a `DeepImplicitAttentionViT` model
-- [ ] Add a `DeepImplicitAttentionAgent` model

 ### Miscellaneous
 - [ ] Add additional fixed-point / root solvers (e.g. Broyden)